 Why This Matters

-Market structures are the backbone of how capitalism actually functions—they determine who has power, how prices get set, and whether consumers or producers come out ahead.
-When you're analyzing any real-world market, you're essentially asking: How many players are there?
+Market structures are the backbone of how capitalism actually functions.
+They determine who has power, how prices get set, and whether consumers or producers come out ahead.
+When you're analyzing any real-world market, you're asking: How many players are there?
 What barriers exist?
 Who controls pricing?
 These questions connect directly to broader economic concepts like allocative efficiency, deadweight loss, profit maximization, and consumer welfare.

 Competitive Markets: When No One Has Power

-These structures represent the competitive ideal—markets where individual firms can't manipulate prices because competition (actual or potential) keeps everyone honest.
+These structures represent the competitive ideal.
+Individual firms can't manipulate prices because competition (actual or potential) keeps everyone in check.
 The key mechanism is the absence of market power: firms must accept prices determined by supply and demand.

 Perfect Competition

-• Homogeneous products mean consumers see all goods as identical, so any firm charging above market price loses all customers
+- Homogeneous products mean consumers see all goods as identical, so any firm charging above market price loses all customers instantly.
+There's no brand loyalty, no quality differences, nothing to distinguish one seller from another.

 Contestable Markets

-• Potential competition matters as much as actual competition—even a market with few firms can behave competitively if entry is easy
+- Potential competition matters as much as actual competition.
+Even a market with few firms can behave competitively if entry and exit are easy.

-• Strategic deterrence means firms may sacrifice short-term profits to signal that entry isn't worthwhile
+- Strategic deterrence means firms may sacrifice short-term profits to signal that entry isn't worthwhile for newcomers.
+The threat of a price war upon entry can be enough to keep potential entrants out while also keeping incumbents disciplined.

 Monopoly Power: Single-Seller Dominance

-When one firm controls an entire market, the competitive pressures disappear.
-The mechanism here is simple: without alternatives, the seller gains price-setting power and can restrict output to maximize profits.
+When one firm controls an entire market, competitive pressures disappear.
+The mechanism: without alternatives, the seller gains price-setting power and can restrict output to maximize profits.

 Monopoly